 • Sometimes a bubble forms

-• With an allergic tendency, urticaria and Quincke's edema are possible.
+• With an allergic tendency, urticaria and Quincke's edema are possible

-• Severe itching, worse at night
+• Severe itching that gets worse at night

-• Red papules and passages
+• Red papules and tracts

 • Location in the interdigital spaces, on the genitals, between the mammary glands, on the flexor surfaces

-• Is accompanied by a fever above 40 degrees
+• Accompanied by fever above 40 degrees

-• Combines with vomiting, headache, and confusion
+• Associated with vomiting, headache and confusion

-• Has the appearance of stellate hemorrhages
+• Looks like stellate hemorrhages

-• Is accompanied by swelling and shortness of breath
+• Accompanied by swelling and difficulty breathing

 • Squeeze out pustules

-• Burst bubbles
+• Popping bubbles

-• Allow rash to comb
+• Allow rashes to be scratched

 Rash caused by infection